• Resources

 Internet Banking

 For those who prefer desktop access, IPPB offers a secure internet banking portal.
-Customers can initiate NEFT, RTGS, or IMPS transfers, set up recurring bill payments, and view transaction histories.
+Customers can initiate NEFT/IMPS, and RTGS, where enabled, through IPPB’s digital channels or supported transfer flows (as per current bank and payment system availability).
 It brings the familiarity of traditional e-banking into the post-bank environment.

 DakPay for UPI Transactions